Read time : 5 min

 Striking the balance

-The logotype also reflects the same tension of professional yet approachable, balancing authority with warmth.
+The custom logotype echoes the tension between professional rigour and human approachability, subverting standard corporate coldness.
 By slightly rounding the letters for a twist on a typical serif font, we softened the aesthetic to make it highly approachable.
 It’s a typeface that feels less safe and more confident, striking an immediate impact against core competitors.

 A red and black hardcover book stands upright on a light gray background, casting a long shadow.